5 Ways To Determine Optimal Staffing Levels

 • Use Competitors As Benchmarks

-1. Evaluate Business Flow
+Evaluate Business Flow

 Observing and evaluating regular business flow offers key insights into staffing needs.
-For example, it might be a no-brainer that certain times of the day require more staff to be present than others, such as more wait staff at a restaurant during peak lunch and dinner hours, or more cashiers at a grocery store after most people get off work.
+For example, it might be a no-brainer that certain times of the day require more staff to be present than others, such as more wait staff at a restaurant during peak lunch and dinner hours, or more cashiers at a grocery store after many people get off work.
 In other cases, peak times may not be so easily identified.
 Human resources departments and managers need to observe the regular ebb and flow of their business operations and from that determine when staffing needs are greater or fewer.
 Quantifying the data can help.

-2. Ask Managers
+Ask Managers

-3. Pay Attention To Customer Experience
+Pay Attention To Customer Experience

-4. Keep Bases Covered
+Keep Bases Covered

 All companies should know the roles they always need covered.
 For example, employees to answer calls and key manager roles may be required at all times.
 If necessary, make a list of what roles need to be present at a company on any given day.
 Start with the bare minimum and then go from there.
 Remember that if too many employees ask for time off at a certain time, some requests will need to be denied in order to meet necessary staffing requirements.
+A systematic review of your business needs will give you a clear overview of staffing level issues, including potential overstaffing or not having enough staff.
+Then determine any staffing level issues.
+Look at the remaining staff and qualified candidates to determine staff numbers and individual roles.
+It is important to think of the long run and not just short term when making these decisions.
+There are different ways to come to the right number of staff of each situation.

-5. Use Competitors As Benchmarks
+Use Competitors As Benchmarks

 Although an imperfect method, observing competitors can offer important insight into a company’s estimated staffing needs.
 This is called benchmarking.
 As the Harvard Business Review notes, there are even a few wide studies that outline ideal staffing needs for companies based on size and type, which is invaluable data for companies to consider and utilize.
 A business that has a similar size and location and offers a similar product will likely have similar staffing needs to another business.